 Siem Reap ATV Bus Stop

-- The ATV bus stop in Siem Reap is located at Hup Quang Street Central Market 579, Krong Siem Reap, Cambodia.
+- The ATV bus stop in Siem Reap is located at the AVT office, Hup Quang Street Central Market 579, Krong Siem Reap, Cambodia.

 - The last stop for minivan services from Siem Reap is at the north end of Don Det Island.